IgnjatRadojicic/Plantitask/README.md

 }
 ```

-`JwtSettings` and `FileStorage` are both bound with `ValidateOnStart`, so a missing or empty key stops the app at startup with a message that names the key, instead of surfacing later as a confusing runtime failure. `FileStorage.AllowedExtensions` must not be empty, and every entry needs a magic-byte signature in `FileUploadRules`.
+`JwtSettings`, `AppSettings` and `FileStorage` are all bound with `ValidateOnStart`, so a missing or empty key stops the app at startup with a message that names the key, instead of surfacing later as a confusing runtime failure. `FileStorage.AllowedExtensions` must not be empty, and every entry needs a magic-byte signature in `FileUploadRules`.

 3. **Apply migrations**